 - What is my role?

-Kevin Nolan, President & Chief Executive Officer of Affinity Health Systems, Inc., believes the more clarity that can be added to each of the three questions, the better the result.
+Kevin Nolan, President & Chief Executive Officer of Affinity Health Systems, Inc., believes the more clarity can be added to each of the three questions, the better the result.

 Master the goals that will allow you to work anywhere in today’s dynamic business world